 The first Europeans to land and live among the Fijians were wrecked mariners and runaway convicts from the Australian penal settlements.
 Sandalwood merchants and missionaries dropped by the mid-nineteenth century.

-Fiji History: As a Britain Colony
+Fiji Independence History: Fiji As Britain Colony

 Fijians initially inspired themselves on European consciousness through the writings of the members of the expeditions of Cook who met them in Tonga.
 They were depicted as impressive warriors and fierce cannibals, manufacturers of the best vessels in the Pacific, however not great sailors.

 They propelled amazement among the Tongans, and all their manufactures, particularly bark-cloth and clubs, were profoundly regarded and much in demand.
 They called their home Viti, however, the Tongans called it Fisi, and it is by this foreign pronunciation, Fiji, first declared by Cook, that these islands are presently known.

 After the explorers, many other Europeans followed.
 For over 50 years, Fijian culture enjoyed what has been called its ‘golden age’, as instruments and weapons brought by merchants were turned by resourceful chiefs to their own advantage.